reedspool/concrete-runtime/PROJECT.md

 * Take out extraneous requires
 * Make a more rigorous typing system for Blocks
 * Implement strings
+* Explore/ design folds & calling
 * Implement folds and calling
 * Use browserify or webpack to get this into the browser.
 * Make a web browser view and editor
 * Use a real unit testing framework
 * Separate Address
+* Make a trello board for this, post it in README

 ### Future
 * IMMUTABLES!!!
 IMMUTABLE UNIVERSES!!!!